jinuannxy/Final-Year-Project_Manchester/README.md

 Time: 19/20

-Introduction:

-The article are typed in via LaTeX.
+Introduction: The article are typed in via LaTeX.
 Related data analysis and algorithm are via R.

+Data: From my supervisor Dr. Peter Foster.
+Simulation data.